AssemblyScript/binaryen.js/README.md

 * Relooper#**addBranchForSwitch**(from: `RelooperBlock`, to: `RelooperBlock`, indexes: `number[]`, code: `Expression`): `void`<br />
   Adds a branch from a block ending in a switch, to another block, using an array of indexes that determine where to go, and optional code to execute on the branch.

-* Relooper#**renderAndDispose**(entry: `RelooperBlock`, labelHelper: `number`, module: `Module`): `Expression`<br />
+* Relooper#**renderAndDispose**(entry: `RelooperBlock`, labelHelper: `number`): `Expression`<br />
   Renders and cleans up the Relooper instance.
-Call this after you have created all the blocks and branches, giving it the entry block (where control flow begins), a label helper variable (an index of a local we can use, necessary for irreducible control flow), and the module.
+Call this after you have created all the blocks and branches, giving it the entry block (where control flow begins) and a label helper variable (an index of a local we can use, necessary for irreducible control flow).
 This returns an expression - normal WebAssembly code - that you can use normally anywhere.

 ### Source maps